a327ex/www/content/posts/community_management.md

 With all of this said, I can expand on what my guidelines regarding community interactions should be for me.
 These are guidelines that are valid for games I make now, but that also should work for the eventual MMO.

+### Promises

+No promises of any kind.
+No plans for future updates, no roadmaps, no describing what's going to be in the next update, no dates, no anything.
+This is a very radical and risky stance but it's clear to me now that it's the correct way to act.
+This means people won't be thinking about the game's future, which means that feedback will be less corrupted.
+It also means that the focus on me will be even lower, as there's no expectation of anything from the developer.

+I will also try this with SNKRX going forward.
+The only promise I've already made is that the game will be rewritten from scratch and that I'll keep supporting it for at least 1 year.
+These are still promises but they're not as bad as "there will be one update every week" or "the rewrite will be done in 1 month" (lol, what was I thinking).

+One obvious thing here is updates have to come and the faster they come the better.
+If people are just left without updates for too long then that will have a predictable effect which is that the game will be played less, and the secondary effect is that all the supporting structures for the game, like streamers and youtubers, will also play it less as they notice that their analytics for the game aren't as good anymore.

+So even though there should be no promises, updates should obviously happen as quickly as they reasonably can.

 ### Small places